Assassination of Ahmad Shah Massoud: Interview

 Having quietly reviewed the questions, Massoud told Khalili in Dari that he was ready, and that the Arabs should begin filming.
 Khalili relayed the message in English and Bouari el-Ouaer (in the role of cameraman), "pulled the table away very harshly," prompting a laugh from Massoud.
-He setup the camera's tripod at its lowest level approximately half-a-meter (around 1.5 feet), in front of Massoud, which Khalili remembered as being far too close to properly film.
+He set up the camera's tripod at its lowest level (approximately half a meter, or around 1.5 feet), in front of Massoud, which Khalili remembered as being far too close to properly film.
 Massoud, in likely his final words, instructed Khalili "Tell him to ask the question."
 Dahmane asked in English "What is the situation in Afghanistan?", and, as Khalili translated the first word to Massoud, Bouari el-Ouaer detonated the explosives-packed camera battery belt he wore.

 Immediate aftermath

 The explosion tore the two Arab assassins apart and its shrapnel prompted severe blood loss across Ahmad Shah Massoud's front and torso.
-Though Massoud took the majority of the blast, Masood Khalili, sitting to Massoud's right, sustained serious injuries and shortly fell unconscious, losing functionality of one of his eyes and one of his ears.
+Though Massoud took the majority of the blast, Masood Khalili, sitting to Massoud's right, sustained serious injuries and shortly fell unconscious, losing functionality in one eye and one ear.
 Thinking the explosion part of a Taliban air raid, Massoud's guards rushed upstairs from the ground floor to find him on the ground bleeding.
 Massoud reportedly instructed the guards to find his friend and close advisor, Masoud Khalili, before attending to him.
-As Massoud's intelligence chief Engineer Arif and personal secretary Jamshid ran upstairs, they observed guards carrying Massoud, who was also missing part of his right-hand ring finger, downstairs to drive him via a Toyota Land Cruiser to the heliport for medical evacuation.
+As Massoud's intelligence chief Engineer Arif and personal secretary Jamshid ran upstairs, they observed guards carrying Massoud, who was missing part of his right ring finger, downstairs to drive him via a Toyota Land Cruiser to the heliport for medical evacuation.
 Massoud and others wounded were loaded into the helicopter, fortunately having just landed and still fully operational, and flown northward across the border into Tajikistan to a field hospital in Farkhor.

 Farkhor, a small Tajik border town with a population of 25,300, hosts Farkhor Air Base.
 Five years before Massoud's assassination, India's intelligence and covert action agency, the Research and Analysis Wing (R&AW), secretly negotiated with the Tajikistani government under President Emomali Rahmon and Foreign Minister Talbak Nazarov to use the air base (India's first abroad) for intelligence gathering, medical aid, and military resupply to Massoud's Northern Alliance.
 Massoud and others wounded in the assassination were taken to the secret, Indian military-operated field clinic for treatment, landing in the garden.
 There, an Indian doctor pronounced him dead on arrival, suggesting Massoud had died only minutes after the explosion.